 My family’s holiday turkey or roast isn’t complete without gravy.
 In fact, one of the Offspring has declared it her favourite part of the meal and once drank a glass of it on a dare.
 It’s life on the wild side around here, people.
 So, I’m going to give you the benefit of my extensive gravy-making experience by sharing A Gravy Primer with you.
+It’s easier than you might think!

-I first wrote this post in 2013 and now, eight years down the road and with even more gravy making experience, I stand by everything I said here.
+I first wrote this post in 2013 and now, nine years down the road and with even more gravy making experience, I stand by everything I said here.
 And most of all, if you find the prospect of making gravy daunting, I encourage you to follow my methods — which are pretty relaxed; in fact, I don’t have an actual recipe — and give it a try.
 I think you’ll be glad you did.

 My Gravy Story